-The NRC’s Campus Council is guided by these groups’ findings and recommendations in a White Paper to the EPA’s Sustainable Materials Management Summit.
+The NRC’s Campus Council is guided by recommendations in a White Paper to the EPA’s Sustainable Materials Management Summit in 2015.
 Higher ed leaders and industry professionals advise the group, which meets annually at the Resource Recycling Conference, this year in Minneapolis, 8/28-8/30/2017.

 Campus Council Interest Survey